 In declaring a column type, collection element, or object type attribute to be a REF, you can constrain it to contain only references to a specified object table.
 Such a REF is called a scoped REF.
 Scoped REF types require less storage space and allow more efficient access than unscoped REF types.

-The following example shows REF column address_ref scoped to an object table of address_objtyp.
+Example 1-7 shows REF column contact_ref scoped to person_obj_table which is an object table of type person_typ.